btoll/PeteJS/README.md

-PeteJS is all of the following things.
+Pete is all of the following things.

 + A dog.